robert-altmiller/code_profiler/README.md

 - When you run a unit test notebook here is how to verify if the unit test completed successfully in your IDE or in Databricks.
 All three unit tests will produce a similar resulting dataset.

     ![unit_test_local_run_results.png](/code_profiler/readme_images/unit_test_local_run_results.png)

+## Code profiler version updates

+- 8/29/2024 - We record the 'getrecursionlimit()' in the profiler_tools.py with each timer() decorated function.
+When we create the final Delta table of consolidated code profiling results 'recursion_limit' is a new column which has been added.